couchbaselabs/Couchbase.Lite.Mapping/README.md

 var results = query?.Execute()?.AllResults();

-// Where 'people' is the containing Dictionary key var personList = results?.ToObjects<Person>("people");
+// Where 'people' is the containing Dictionary key (see in default approach above) var personList = results?.ToObjects<Person>("people");

 ```